Frontier Bushcraft Limited (“we” or “us”) are committed to protecting and respecting your privacy.

 The purpose of this statement is to explain to you what personal information we collect and how we may use it.
 Please read the following carefully.

-For the purpose of the Data Protection Act 1998 (the “Act”), the data controller is Frontier Bushcraft Limited of 145-157 St John Street, London, EC1V 4PW, United Kingdom.
+For the purpose of the Data Protection Act 1998 (the “Act”), the data controller is Frontier Bushcraft Limited of 20-22 Wenlock Road, London, N1 7GU, United Kingdom.

 Information We May Collect From You

 We may collect, process, store and use the following personal data about you:

 (a) information about your computer and about your visits to and use of this website.
 The IP address used to access the site will be logged along with the dates and times of access.
 This information is purely used to analyze trends, administer the site, track users movement and gather broad demographic information for internal use.
 Most importantly, any recorded IP addresses are not linked to personally identifiable information.

 (b) information relating to any transactions carried out between you and us on or in relation to this website, including information relating to any bookings you make with us;

 (c) information that you provide to us for the purpose of registering with us for using our website;

 (d) information that you provide to us for the purpose of subscribing to our website services, email notifications and/or newsletters;

 (e) any other information that you choose to send to us (including comments or material posted on our website);

 (f) information that you provide to us when you enter a competition or promotion sponsored by us or complete any survey that we may use for research purposes (although you do not have to respond to them);